Paycom Center: College sports

-Starting in 2024 has hosted the men's basketball portion of Bedlam Series as non-conference game at a neutral site.
+Starting in 2024, it has hosted the men's basketball portion of Bedlam Series as non-conference game at a neutral site.

 NBA

 New Orleans Hornets

 After the city of New Orleans, and surrounding area was devastated by Hurricane Katrina in 2005, the NBA reached a deal with the City of Oklahoma City which allowed the New Orleans Hornets franchise to temporarily move to the Paycom Center (then known as the Ford Center).
 The New Orleans Hornets leased the facility for the 2005–06 season and exercised the option with the city to extend for the 2006–07 season.
 The arena acquired a $200,000 renovation (primarily to lighting and sound) as part of the Hornets' lease.
 During this time, the team was known as the "New Orleans/Oklahoma City Hornets", giving Oklahoma City credit for hosting the 'home team'.
 The Hornets played their last game in Oklahoma City on October 9, 2007, a preseason game.

 The hosting of the Hornets arguably gave Oklahoma City the edge it needed to land on the radar of professional sports.
 Long being considered by many as too small to host a major-league team for a variety of reasons, support for the Hornets during their two-year stay caught the attention of the NBA and other sports leagues.
 Attendance for Hornets games at the Paycom Center (then known as the Ford Center) averaged 18,716 fans in 2005–06 (36 games) and 17,951 fans (35 games) in 2006–07.
 David Stern was quoted as stating that "Oklahoma City was at the top of the relocation list of cities" and during the Hornets' last home game he all but assured local fans that "I look forward to the day that the NBA will return to Oklahoma City."